 The volume of a thermally isolated sunroom shall be included.

-The volume of an attic sealed and insulated at the roof deck, an unvented crawlspace, or a basement shall be included unless it meets the definition of Conditioned Space Volume.
+The volume of an attic that is both air sealed and insulated at the roof deck, the volume of an unvented crawlspace, and the volume of a basement shall be included unless it meets the definition of Conditioned Space Volume.

+Uniform Energy Factor (UEF) – DOE’s new standard for communicating the energy efficiency of water heaters effectively replacing the Energy Factor.

+Unrated Conditioned Space – A building location used only in ratings of attached units, beyond the boundaries of the rated Dwelling Unit and serviced by a space heating or cooling system designed to maintain space conditions at 78 °F (26 °C) ± 5°F for cooling and 68 °F (20 °C) ± 5°F for heating.
+The energy for conditioning Unrated Conditioned Space is not counted in the Rated Home or Energy Rating Reference Home.
+This is distinct from Unrated Heated Space, and from Conditioned Space Volume.

+Unrated Heated Space – A building location used only in ratings of attached units for shared service equipment such as shared laundry, heating, cooling, hot water, or ventilation.
+Unrated Heated Space is outside of the Conditioned Space Volume, and only interacts with the Rated Home via the shared services located within.
+The energy for heating the Unrated Heated Space is not counted in the Rated Home or Energy Rating Reference Home.

+Variable Refrigerant Flow Multi-Split Air Conditioning and Heat Pump Equipment (VRF) – Commercial-grade air conditioning or Heat Pumps with variable refrigerant flow that use the outdoor air as the heat source or sink (see also Heat Pump).
+The large outdoor units typically serve multiple Dwelling Units; indoor units can be ducted units, non-ducted units, or a mix of both.

+Water Loop Heat Pump (WLHP) – Vapor compression heating and cooling equipment that uses externally supplied and/or conditioned water as the heat source when in heating mode or at the heat sink when in cooling mode, (see also Heat Pump).

 Watt – Energy flow rate equal to one joule per second; approximately equal to 3.412 Btu per hour.

-Watt-Hour – A unit of energy equal to an energy flow rate of one watt for a duration of one hour or 3,600 joules; approximately equal to 3.412 Btu.
+Watt-Hour – A unit of energy equal to an energy flow rate of one Watt for a duration of one hour or 3,600 joules; approximately equal to 3.412 Btu.

-Whole-House Fan – A forced air system consisting of a fan or blower that exhausts relatively large quantities of indoor air to the outdoors for the purpose of drawing outdoor air into a home through open windows and doors for the purpose of cooling the home.
+Whole-House Fan – A forced air system consisting of a fan or blower that exhausts at least 5 ACH of indoor air to the outdoors thereby drawing outdoor air into a home through open windows and doors for the purpose of cooling the home.

-Whole-House Mechanical Ventilation System – An exhaust system, supply system, or combination thereof that is designed to mechanically exchange indoor air with outdoor air when operating continuously or through a programmed intermittent schedule to satisfy a whole house ventilation rate.

-Window Film – Fenestration attachment products which consist of a flexible adhesive-backed polymer film which is applied to the interior or exterior surface of an existing glazing system.
+Window Film – Fenestration attachment products which consist of a flexible adhesive-backed polymer film which is applied to the interior or exterior surface of an existing Glazing system.

-Worst-Case Analysis – An analysis for which the minimum rated features of the home are configured to provide the poorest energy performance of the home, the largest Energy Rating Index, when four ordinal home orientations and the least energy efficient minimum rated features for the specified home plan are considered by the Analysis.
+Worst-Case Analysis – An analysis for which the Minimum Rated Features of the Dwelling Unit are configured to provide the largest Energy Rating Index when four ordinal home orientations and the least energy efficient Minimum Rated Features for the specified design are considered by the Analysis.

 Acronyms.

+ACH – Air Changes per Hour

 AFUE – Annual Fuel Utilization Efficiency

 ASHP – Air Source Heat Pump